The 2019 Month of Money Blog

 And before we knew it were rolling into the delightful Dutch town of Pella right on 3.30pm.
 The Royal Amsterdam Hotel awaited us and although it didn’t need to be refurbished, it has been since last year.
 The outside is exactly the same as it still sits serenely on the canal running through that part of town.
 The inside however was vastly different.
 Monarch’s Restaurant run by Richard and Kellie Phillips is no more and is being replaced by a new restaurant yet to be opened.
 The outdoor tables running the length of the side of the building sadly are gone.

 Everyone’s first ever sighting of Knoxville Raceway is a never to be forgotten occasion.
-Although the crowds for tonight’s Capitani Classic were nothing like what it will be later in the week for the Nationals, the experience tonight was unforgettable for 10 starry eyed Aussies who had never before visited Mecca.
+Although the crowds for tonight’s Capitani Classic were nothing like what they will be later in the week for the Nationals, the experience tonight was unforgettable for those starry eyed Aussies who had never before visited Mecca.
 The four who had been before just watched in awe of the effect the Sprintcar Capital of the World has on a person.
 I especially watched Jake and Kayne to see how they managed the occasion.
-I reckon 15 year old Kayne held his emotions more tightly than his 25 year old brother Jake!
+I reckon 15 year old Kayne held his emotions more tightly than his 25 year old brother.
 Mum Teresa deservedly had a tear or two as well as she no doubt thought of her late husband Rickie who had passed away from brain cancer in April 2017.
 It was always Rick’s dream to go to the USA to watch racing with the family.
 Sadly he never made it …..